 - Oronasal bleeding (bleeding from nose and/or mouth) in infants has been proposed as a marker of child abuse and requires investigation by a paediatrician.

 - Abusive Head Trauma (AHT)- previously described as “Shaken Baby Syndrome” is a relatively common cause of childhood neuro-trauma with an estimated incidence of 14-40 cases per 100,000 children under the age of 1 year; 15-23% of these babies die within hours or days after the incident.
 Of those who survive AHT, one third are severely disabled; one third are moderately disabled; one third have mild or no lasting symptoms.

-If a child enters the nursery with a visible injury/mark/bruise children, a “pre-existing injury form” will be completed and recorded for both mobile and non-mobile babies/ young children.
-If a reason has been given for the mark or injury by parent(s)/carer(s) this will be recorded and the parent/carer will be asked to sign the form.
+If a child enters the nursery with a visible injury/mark/bruise child, a “pre-existing injury form” will be completed and recorded for both mobile and non-mobile babies/ young children.
+If a reason has been given for the mark or injury by parent(s)/carer(s) this will be recorded, and the parent/carer will be asked to sign the form.

-It is very important that all bumps, bruises and marks on a baby/young child are noted as soon as possible after they have been observed and places in the childs file.
+It is especially important that all bumps, bruises, and marks on a baby/young child are noted as soon as possible after they have been observed and places in the child’s file.
 The forms must be as detailed as possible and always signed and dated.

 Accidents, incidents, injuries in the provision or at home, physical intervention and any other reports must be made in writing, as soon as possible after the incident occurred.
 In all cases it is important to note-